pippobaudos/CodeDojos/RomanNumerals/readme.md

 The cost is 2 Sestertius for each square foot of land, the imperial unit of area.
 As accountance of the emperator you have to parse a textual file with the following format:

+**User Story**
+	As the imperial accountant
+	Given the "List of Lands"
+	I want to produce the "List of Taxes" to be paid to Cesare

 **Input Received**
 <pre>
 	## LIST OF LANDS ##